nomad-coe/nomad/README.md

 Omitted versions are plain bugfix releases with only minor changes and fixes.
 The file [`CHANGELOG.md`](https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-FAIR/-/blob/develop/CHANGELOG.md) contains much more detailed information about changes and fixes in the released versions.

+### v1.2.0
+- Restructured documentation
+- More how-to guides and learning material
+- The NOMAD plugin mechanism
+- Initial integration of external ELNs
+- Many improvement to the computational materials science parsers
+- Log-transfer from OASIS to the public NOMAD infrastructure
+- Revised archive storage format
+- Workflow model and visualizer, updated computational materials science workflow.
+- More flexible Python dependencies to install nomad-lab in various environments

 ### v1.1.9
 - ELN improvements for safer file handling